THE PARABLE OF THE WICKED VINEDRESSERS

-Beloved, when you are self-centred, thinking only about yourself and living only to please yourself; you are simply a wicked vinedresser.
+Beloved, when you are self-centered, thinking only about yourself and living only to please yourself, you are simply a wicked vinedresser.

-When your character or lifestyle brings no praise, honour or glory to God; you are a wicked vinedresser.
-When you are not actively involved in promoting and advancing God’s kingdom on earth with your God-given resources; you are just a wicked vinedresser.
+When your character or lifestyle brings no praise, honor, or glory to God, you are a wicked vinedresser.
+You are just a wicked vinedresser when you are not actively involved in promoting and advancing God’s kingdom on earth with your God-given resources.

 The Lord Jesus warns, “Every branch in Me that does not bear fruit He takes away; and every branch that bears fruit He prunes, that it may bear more fruit.”
 (John 15:2 NKJV).